site museum dr mucker

 The lower terrace plaza, Structure 24, overlooks the Ball Court and is sometimes referred to as the Ninki Pec Plaza.
 On the north side of the plaza is a large pyramidal platform, Structure 28.
 The east and west sides of the terrace plaza have small mound structures with the southside of the terrace featuring two plain, standing stelae.
 A central stairway flanked by smaller stairs leads down to the Ball Court Plaza.

-The Ballcourt Plaza’s main structure is the Ball Court comprised of two parallel structures with sloping walls, Structures 18 and 19, having a length of about 67 feet/20 meters.
+The Ballcourt Plaza’s main structure is the Ball Court comprising two parallel structures with sloping walls, Structures 18 and 19, having a length of about 67 feet/20 meters.
 They have been mostly restored, though any superstructure has long since deteriorated.
 A plain, round marker is located in the center of the ballcourt alley.
 The Ball Court has an axis of about 13 degrees east of North, and features open “end zones”.
 A stepped retaining wall acts as stairway at the south end of the Ball Court Plaza and leads up to the South Group.

 The South Group consists of two plazas.
 The main plaza is known as the Plaza of the Stelae, and is considered the civic/ceremonial center of the site.
 It measures about 102 feet/31 meters x 167 feet/51 meters, and contains most of the 32 stelae identified at the site.
-Recent investigations have shown however, that some of the individual numbered stelae are actually pieces of each other.
+Recent investigations have shown, however, that some of the individual numbered stelae are actually pieces of each other.
 The entry into the plaza proper is between Stelae 8 and 9.

 The most significant of the stelae once located here is Stela 14, and now in the site museum.
 This huge monument has a height/length of 31 feet/9.5 meters and is the tallest stela in Belize.
 Most of the other stelae at the site depict one or more individuals engaged in a ritual scattering event to mark Period Endings.
 In this case there is only one individual displayed.
 It is interesting to note that this stela was never raised into an upright position.
 In all there are seven stelae with glyphic text which date to a short timespan between 721-830 CE.